 COME HOLY SPIRIT!

 *Though tangential to today’s Daily Text, it bears referencing that the present debates over human sexuality provide a present day example of these conflicting ways of reading Scripture.
-In an effort to resource the church to think and discern carefully together we have published two recent books worthy of your attention.
-Homosexuality and the Church: Defining Issue or Distracting Battle, by Dr. Howard Snyder, and Seeing Black and White in a World of Gray: The Need for Theological Reasoning in the Church’s Debate over Human Sexuality, by Dr. Bill Arnold.
+In an effort to resource the church to think and discern carefully together we have published a few books worthy of your attention.
+Into the Light by Mark Ongley, Homosexuality and the Church: Defining Issue or Distracting Battle by Howard Snyder, and Seeing Black and White in a World of Gray: The Need for Theological Reasoning in the Church’s Debate over Human Sexuality by Bill Arnold.